 The Maricopa Community College's official District course descriptions for credited experiential learning opportunities (Internships, Externships, Practicums, and Clinicals) state the amount of hours required in order for a student to receive college credit.
 The descriptions also indicate if a maximum amount of credit is allowable for any given experiential learning opportunity.
 Each course that includes an experiential learning opportunity is assigned a Maricopa Instructor of Record who is responsible for ensuring that the student completes the required hours and assignments in order to receive credit.
 Additionally, the instructor works extensively with a site supervisor to ensure that the student is making satisfactory progress and meeting the time requirements.
 The experiential credit process for the student includes the specific course details and learning outcomes, how hours will be tracked, and what is required for grading and course completion.
 The instructor submits the final grade for the experience.
 Maricopa's experiential learning process is in compliance with CFR 38 21.4265

-A complete list of internship courses, along with course objectives, can be found on the Maricopa Community College's District - Center for Curriculum and Transfer Articulation website, located at: https://curriculum.maricopa.edu/transfer-and-articulation including military training.
-Without all prior institutions and military training, veteran educational assistance may not be certified.
-Transcripts will be evaluated and credit will be granted, as appropriate.
+A complete list of internship courses, along with course objectives, can be found on the Maricopa Community College's District - Center for Curriculum and Transfer Articulation website, located at: https://curriculum.maricopa.edu/transfer-and-articulation

 Prior Credit Evaluation: